onehungrymind/angular-testing-quick-start-guide/README.md

 AngularJS Testing Quick Start
 ===========

 Welcome to our AngularJS Testing Quickstart!
 We are in the final stages of prepping it for production, so if you see anything amiss please do not hesitate to submit a pull request.
+Click [here](http://simpulton.github.io/angularjs-testing-quick-start-guide/) to view the current iteration of the guide.

 If you would like to view the campanion code to the Quick Start, head on over to the [companion repo](https://github.com/simpulton/angularjs-testing-quick-start).